 Importantly, preclinical studies that evaluate the toxicity of new chemotherapeutic agents rely on in vitro cell viability assays, and the results obtained from those studies determine whether a drug is further tested in vivo and eventually in human trials.
 Thus, errors or inconsistencies during cell culture can derail investigations of the pathogenesis of human disease and drastically slow down the discovery of novel treatment strategies.

-10 of the 18 studies have been completed and the results are published on eLife (https://elifesciences.org/collections/9b1e83d1/reproducibility-project-cancer-biology).
+Ten (10) out of 18 studies have been completed and the results are published in eLife (https://elifesciences.org/collections/9b1e83d1/reproducibility-project-cancer-biology).
 Out of the 10 studies, only 5 were mostly repeatable.
 Other groups, however, were able to reproduce the original findings.
 These conflicting reports provide an important lesson.
-Inconsistency in culturing conditions has huge implications on the research that follows.
+Inconsistency in culturing conditions has huge implications for the research that follows.

-In this article, I will present two studies which demonstrate the impact of inconsistent cell culturing conditions on the results of cell metabolism assays, then end with a brief discussion of modern techniques that may help control for this confounding variable.
+In this article, we will present two studies that demonstrate the impact of inconsistent cell culturing conditions on the results of cell metabolism assays and then end with a brief discussion of modern techniques that may help control for this confounding variable.

 Study 1: Cell density influences optical readouts of metabolism

 Metabolically active cells (i.e. cells that are proliferating) utilize oxygen to produce glucose, which then gets processed into pyruvate.
 Pyruvate is utilized by the mitochondria as fuel to drive ATP production by oxidative phosphorylation.
 For pyruvate production, cells need NADH; thus, metabolically active cells have high levels of NAD(P)H (Figure 2).